gogins/csound-extended/Opcodes/faust_piano/README.md

 faust2csound tool from this version does not generate C++ code compatible with the current version of Csound.
 On Ubuntu, up to date versions of Faust are available only by building from source code.
-Unfortunately I have not been able to build on Linux because `make all;sudo make install" fails with many errors that I have not been able to fix.
+Unfortunately I have not been able to build on Linux because `make all;sudo make install` fails with many errors that I have not been able to fix.

 It is fortunately *very* easy to patch version 2.2.0 of Faust to generate the correct C++ code for current versions of Csound.

-In the `/usr/lib/faust/csound.cpp` file, near the bottom, change the opcode registration code from:
+In the "architecture" file for Csound, `/usr/lib/faust/csound.cpp`, near the bottom, change the opcode registration code from:
 ```
 extern "C" {
     static OENTRY localops[] = {